djey47/cool-updown-legacy/README.md

 Remember that application has to remain active for ON/OFF scheduling to work, so in target environment, you may want to use: `npm run start:service` or `yarn start:service` to run in background.

+For debugging purposes, commands are also available `npm run start:service-debug` or `yarn start:service-debug`: a `logs/debug.log` file will be created with all console output including fatal errors.

 To stop application, hit CTRL+C when launched in foreground, otherwise `npm stop` or `yarn stop`.

 #### Logs